top of page

 About me

-Since 2021, I serve as a Director within the Unit for Policies and Strategies for Peacebuilding at Mexico's Secretariat for Security and Civilian Protection (SSPC).
-I am also a part-time lecturer at the Department of Sociopolitical and Legal Studies at the Instituto Tecnológico de Estudios Superiores de Occidente (ITESO), the Jesuit University in Guadalajara, Mexico.
+I am also an adjunct lecturer at the Department of Sociopolitical and Legal Studies at the Instituto Tecnológico de Estudios Superiores de Occidente (ITESO), the Jesuit University in Guadalajara, Mexico.

 I hold a PhD in Conflict Analysis and Resolution from the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution, at George Mason University.
-I hold a Masters in International Cooperation for Development from Instituto Mora, in Mexico City, and a Bachelors in International Relations from El Colegio de San Luis, Mexico.
+I also hold a Masters in International Cooperation for Development from Instituto Mora, in Mexico City, and a Bachelors in International Relations from El Colegio de San Luis, in San Luis Potosí, México, where I was born and raised.

 My academic lines of research examine Mexico from a genocide lens to explore how during extreme criminal conflicts certain groups are targeted and become victims of genocidal violence.
 I also study the role of narratives in the justification or rejection of these forms of violence.